baum1810/afkearn/README.md

 3. start the programm
 4. enjoy the programm

+### this is still in development so it may have some bugs if it gets stuck just restart it

 ### i dont take any responsibility for damage done with the programm it's for educational purposes